 Threat Intelligence

-Zero Trust may hold the key to cybersecurity in APAC
+Zero Trust May Hold the Key to Cybersecurity in APAC

 by Yi Jun Koh

-The number of attacks keeps going up across APAC despite organisations spending more and more resources on their cybersecurity efforts.
+The number of attacks keeps going up across APAC despite organizations spending more and more resources on their cybersecurity efforts.
+Enterprise leaders are looking for new approaches because existing ones just aren't working - and zero trust seems to be one of the best options out there.

 There is no doubt that both internal and external networks are susceptible to compromise and should be protected equally.
-As part of this process, the key steps should be to identify, map and segment business-critical data and enforce policies and controls using automation and constant monitoring.
+As part of this process, the key steps should be to identify, map, and segment business-critical data and enforce policies and controls using automation and constant monitoring.

-The cybersecurity situation in APAC
+The Cybersecurity Situation in APAC

-This makes APAC fertile ground for Zero Trust adoption.
-Since the early days of digital transformation and in response to a wide range of complex, devastating threats, Zero Trust has steadily become a standard for securing digital transformation and its associated risks for:
+This makes APAC fertile ground for zero trust adoption.
+Since the early days of digital transformation and in response to a wide range of complex, devastating threats, zero trust has steadily become a standard for securing digital transformation and its associated risks for:

 • Multi-cloud, hybrid, multi-identity networks